OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-iis.md

 Get-WindowsOptionalFeature -Online | where FeatureName -like 'IIS-*'
 ```

-The following code installs the additional features found from the previous `Get-WindowsOptionalFeature` command using the [Enable-WindowsOptionalFeature](https://docs.microsoft.com/en-us/powershell/module/dism/enable-windowsoptionalfeature?view=win10-ps) PowerShell cmdlet:
+The following code installs all of the additional features found from the previous `Get-WindowsOptionalFeature` command using the [Enable-WindowsOptionalFeature](https://docs.microsoft.com/en-us/powershell/module/dism/enable-windowsoptionalfeature?view=win10-ps) PowerShell cmdlet:

 ```ps
 Enable-WindowsOptionalFeature -Online -FeatureName IIS-CommonHttpFeatures